-Curve first baseman Will Criag was the 2018 Altoona Curve MVP and played the hero in the 2018 Eastern League All-Star Classic in Trenton.
-With the game tied 4-4 after nine innings, Craig bettered Zach Green of Reading in a swing-off that replaced extra innings with Craig coming out on top.
-Craig led the Eastern League with 102 RBIs in 2018 to become just the second Curve hitter to eclipse 100 RBI in a single season, joining the legendary Adam Hyzdu.
-A first round pick by the Pirates in the 2016 draft, Craig also clubbed 20 homers during a season in which he was an Eastern League Mid-Season and Post-Season All-Star in addition to team MVP.
+First baseman Will Criag was the 2018 Altoona Curve MVP and played the hero in the 2018 Eastern League All-Star Classic in Trenton.
+With the game tied 4-4 after nine innings, a swing-off between Craig and Zach Green of Reading replaced extra innings with Craig coming out on top.
+Craig led the Eastern League with 102 RBIs in the regular season to become just the second Curve hitter to eclipse 100 RBIs in a single season, joining the legendary Adam Hyzdu.
+A first round pick by the Pirates in the 2016 draft, Craig also clubbed 20 homers during a season in which he was an Eastern League Mid-Season and Post-Season All-Star.

-Ke'Bryan Hayes played one of the best defensive seasons ever in the Eastern League while he manned the hot corner for the Curve in 2018.
-The Pirates first-round draft choice in 2015 posted a .974 fielding percentage with A-Adv.
-Bradenton in 2017 and turned around in 2018 with a .978 fielding percentage in Altoona to win back-to-back Rawlings MiLB Gold Glove Awards as the best defensive third baseman in the minors.
-Hayes' .978 fielding percentage at third base ranked as the highest ever recorded at the position in Eastern League with data only available dating back to at 1959.
+Third baseman Ke'Bryan Hayes played one of the best defensive seasons the Eastern League has ever seen during the season.
+The Pirates first-round draft choice in 2015 won back-to-back Rawlings MiLB Gold Glove Awards as the best defensive third baseman in the minors with a .974 fielding percentage at A-Adv.
+Bradenton in 2017 and turned around in 2018 with a .978 mark in Altoona.
+Hayes' .978 fielding percentage at third base ranked as the highest ever recorded at the position in the Eastern League with data only available dating back to 1959.

-As a team, the Curve trailed Akron by seven games entering play on August 1, the Curve surged past the RubberDucks over the final month of the season.
-With a record of 78-60, the Curve captured a second straight division title by one game.
-The Curve matched a team record with a fourth consecutive playoff berth that was previously set during 2003-06 seasons and earned back-to-back division crowns for the first time in team history.
+As a team, the Curve trailed Akron by seven games entering play on August 1 before surging back over the final month of the season.
+With a record of 78-60, the Curve captured a second straight division title by one game over Akron, matched a team record with a fourth consecutive playoff berth (2003-06) and earned back-to-back division crowns for the first time in team history.

 However, Akron eliminated the Curve from postseason play in four games during the Western Division Series.
-Despite falling behind 2-0 before the series shifted to Altoona, the Curve did not go quietly once the series shifted to Altoona.
+The RubberDucks took the first two games in Akron, but the Curve did not go quietly once the series shifted to Altoona.

 Akron jumped out to a 5-0 lead in Game 3 at PNG Field and were on the brink of sweeping their way to the ELCS.
-In the bottom of the fifth, the Curve pulled within four runs and managed to load the bases for Cole Tucker, who delivered one of the most electrifying moments in the Curve's 20-year history.
-In an 0-2 count, Tucker crushed a grand slam into the left field bleachers that tied the game, 5-5.
-Altoona added three more runs in the eighth and went on to force a fourth game with an 8-5 victory.
-Unable to harness that momentum the next day, the Curve lost Game 4 to the 'Ducks, 9-0, to complete the team's 20th season.
+In the bottom of the fifth, however, the Curve scored their first run and managed to load the bases for Cole Tucker, who delivered one of the most electrifying moments in the Curve's 20-year history.
+In an 0-2 count, Tucker crushed a grand slam into the left field bleachers and tied the game, 5-5.
+Altoona rallied for three more runs in the eighth and went on to force a fourth game with an 8-5 victory.
+Unable to harness that momentum the next day, Curve lost Game 4 to the 'Ducks, 9-0, to close out the team's 20th season.

-A few days later on September 12 in St. Louis, the Pittsburgh Pirates lineup was composed completely of Curve alumni for the first time in team history.
+A few days later on September 12 in St. Louis, the Pittsburgh Pirates lineup was composed completely of Curve alumni for the first time ever.
 Pirates Manager Clint Hurdle went with the following at Busch Stadium against the Cardinals: 2B Adam Frazier, CF Starling Marte, 1B Josh Bell, RF Jordan Luplow, 3B Kevin Kramer, LF Pablo Reyes, SS Kevin Newman, C Jacob Stallings and P Jameson Taillon.
-The first All-Curve Alumni Pirates lineup at PNC Park happened a short time later on September 23 against the Milwaukee Brewers.
+The first All-Curve Alumni lineup for the Pirates at PNC Park happened a short time later on September 23 against the Milwaukee Brewers.
 Reyes, Marte, Bell and Luplow all started that game as well while C Elias Diaz, 3B Jose Osuna, 2B Josh Harrison, SS Jordy Mercer and P Nick Kingham joined them on the field in Pittsburgh.

 In 2018, 14 former Curve players made their MLB debuts and matched the 2016 total for the most in a single season over the first 20 years of the franchise's history.
 Just as it was in 2016, nine of those players debuted with the Pirates: Clay Holmes, Nick Kingham, Austin Meadows, Tanner Anderson, Alex McRae, Kevin Newman, Pablo Reyes, Kevin Kramer and Nick Burdi.